 Part five: Monitoring market indicators

-Part five of the guide focuses on policy PB6 in the NPS-UDC which requires local authorities to monitor a range of market indicators on a quarterly basis, including:
+Focuses on policy PB6 in the NPS-UDC.
+This requires local authorities to monitor a range of market indicators on a quarterly basis.

 Tools for analysis of local markets